charpasi/word_search/README.md

 ## Testing

 You can run predefined test cases by specifying the test case name as the third command-line argument.
+The tests with check for if the actual number of found coordinates matches the expected, as well as if the coordinates themselves are accurate.

 ## Dependencies